 The Hospital Patient, was originally published in The Carlton Chronicle on Saturday, 6 August 1836.
 A poignant tale, this short sketch recalls a scene from around twelve months previously of a pickpocket being humorously transported in the Covent Garden area of London to custody at a nearby police station.
 Following the action, at the station the narrator finds there is a young man being questioned about ill-treating a woman.
 The woman is so badly injured that two magistrates visit her hospital bed later that evening to see if she will confirm the identity of the perpetrator.

-Taken from the following passage in The Hospital Patient:
+Taken from the following passage in the sketch The Hospital Patient: